Trollicorn/Shell-Systems/README.md

 by Mohammed Uddin

 ### Features
+  * "make" gets everything ready and "make run" runs the shell
   * Can give arguments to commands
   * Can give multiple commands seperated by semicolon
   * Spaces in the beginning don't matter (other whitespace probably matters)
   * Spaces at the end don't matter (other whitespace probably matters)
   * Multiple spaces between arguments don't matter (other whitespace probably matters)
+  * cd and exit work
+  * cd without any arguments works
   * Redirect using '<', '>', and '>>' works
   * Multiple redirections SHOULD work (I may have missed some test cases)
   * Piping works (one pipe per command seperated by semicolon)